Top 12 Venture Capital Firms in Washington

 10. Revolution Ventures

-Investment Stages: Seed, Early Stage Venture, Late Stage Venture
+Investment stages: Seed, Early Stage Venture, Late Stage Venture

-Industries of Focus: Finance, Financial Services, Venture Capital
+Industries of focus: Finance, Financial Services

 Founded: 2013

-Portfolio Size: 48 investments
+Portfolio size: 48 investments

 You can refer to their website here.